onflow/FlowYieldVaults/README.md

 ## How the System Works

-Below is an overview of the initial prototype Tracer Strategy in the broader context of TidalProtocol and the Tidal platform.
+Below is an overview of the initial prototype Tracer Strategy in the broader context of FlowALP and the Tidal platform.

 ### 1. Strategy Architecture

 The TracerStrategy demonstrates the power of DeFi Actions composition:

 ```
-User Deposit (FLOW) → TidalProtocol Position → MOET Issuance → Swap to YieldToken → AutoBalancer
+User Deposit (FLOW) → FlowALP Position → MOET Issuance → Swap to YieldToken → AutoBalancer
                                                ↑
                                          YieldToken → Swap to FLOW → Recollateralize Position
 ```